AryanAAB/MicroGrid/ReadMe.md

 The time interval is typically kept short, such as 15 minutes to 1 hour, to ensure fairness in energy allocation.
 Short intervals allow energy produced by a participant at a given time to be matched with consumption occurring simultaneously.
-Longer intervals could allow a producer’s energy to be allocated to consumers whose demand occurs much later, which may disadvantage participants who are consuming at the same time the energy is produced.
+Longer intervals could allow a producer’s energy to be allocated to consumers whose demands occur much later, which may disadvantage participants who are consuming at the same time the energy is produced.

 ### Threshold-Based Grid Commitment